Alfred Moisiu: Post-communist politics

 He returned to public life in December 1991 when he was appointed Minister of Defense in Vilson Ahmeti's technocratic government.
 He held that post until April 1992 when the first Government of the Democratic Party, led by Aleksander Meksi, was formed.
 The new executive invited Moisiu to work as a counselor to the Minister of Defense.
 In 1994, Safet Zhulali appointed him the deputy minister charged with elaborating the defence politics of Albania.
 Moisiu's advice was to concentrate efforts on the reconstruction of the armed forces, which were in bad condition, and to start preparations for joining the North Atlantic Treaty Organisation (NATO).
 In 1994 he founded the Albanian North Atlantic Association and was elected as its president.
 On January 24, 1995, he signed an individual association treaty binding Albania with NATO's Partnership for Peace project.
 From 1995, Moisiu attended to the VIPs' courses of the NATO College in Rome.

 When the Albanian Socialist Party came to power in 1997, Moisiu lost his post in the Ministry.
 In the following years, he took an active part in extra-governmental activity, organizing international and all-Albanian conferences where issues of security and defense in South East Europe, armament control and collecting arms from civil persons were discussed.

 Re-emergence in politics

 In 2002, under pressure from international organizations, Moisiu was chosen by Sali Berisha and Fatos Nano as a consensus candidate for the presidency after the end of Rexhep Meidani's term.
 Moisiu was elected by the People's Assembly by a vote of 97 to 19 (with 14 abstentions) and he was sworn in for a five-year term as president on July 24, 2002.
 After the constitutional reform of November 1998, politics is mainly the task of the government.
 Moisiu promised to contribute to the strengthening of parliamentary democracy, the stabilization of the judiciary system and the integration of Albania into Euro-Atlantic structures.
 The day after the beginning of Moisiu's presidency, Socialist Prime Minister Pandeli Majko resigned, and the president appointed Fatos Nano, the leader of the Socialist Party, the new Prime Minister of Albania.
+On May 2025, Moisiu received the title Honoris Causa.